zettsu-t/tspGardens/README.md

 [Geospatial Information Authority of Japan](https://maps.gsi.go.jp/development/ichiran.html) publishes maps in Japan and we can use, copy, modify and transmit the maps and their derived works under the [license](http://www.gsi.go.jp/kikakuchousei/kikakuchousei40182.html).

 Details of Kyoto Botanical Gardens are also available from the [site](https://maps.gsi.go.jp/#18/35.051342/135.759140/&base=std&ls=std&disp=1&vs=c1j0h0k0l0u0t0z0r0s0f1&reliefdata=0G000000).
 We can clip the map on the website and save its PNG image as 'data/in.png' in our PCs.
+North and East must be omitted in these latitude and longitude values.

 |Parameter|Value|
 |:------|:------|